ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

   ![Target](/images/Target.png)

 4. In the Advanced Settings window ![Settings](/images/Settings.png)
-   - On the Local Adapter list, select Microsoft iSCSI Initiator.
+   - On the Local adapter list, select Microsoft iSCSI Initiator.
    - On the Initiator IP list, select the IP address of the host.
    - On the Target Portal IP list, select the IP of device interface.
    - Click **Enable CHAP log on** check box